 - An interest in craft, fashion or creative skills

-- Relevant prior learning or experience gained in an appropriate professional environment will be considered
+- Relevant prior learning or experience gained in a professional equine or saddlery related environment will be considered

 Successful completion of this course will allow you to begin a career in shoemaking or progress to a footwear design foundation degree at De Montfort University, the London College of Fashion or University of Northampton.
 If you want to move into fashion or leatherwear you could take our Worshipful Company of Cordwainers’ Diploma in Saddle, Harness and Bridle Making.